20 Reasons to Use Video in Your Communication Channels

 What video can do for your clients?

 - Experience information.
 The storytelling advantage of using video allows a business to tell great stories.
 This medium is rich with images and sounds, and it creates a platform for viewers to “experience” information.
 In written words, your company news is simply so much writing.
-That same information becomes a video narrative that, presented professionally, engages and enchants.
+That same information becomes a video narrative that, presented professionally, engages, and enchants.
 Video captures your audience’s attention and helps them be much more receptive to your message.

 - Ensure engagement.
 Let your customers join the fun and ask them to make videos using your product or service and share them with you.
 Nothing beats personal validation of this magnitude.
 A well-timed customer video contest can get you many website visits.
 You can even create functionality allowing your customers to upload videos directly to your site or provide embedded links for use in their own blogs and pages.

 - Offer product demos.
 Videos can be used to present a new product, explain features of existing ones, or show the product in action.
-Libraries of how-to-videos are popular and can educate customers, earning you customer service brownie points and relieving pressure on your staff.
+Libraries of how-to-videos are popular and can educate customers, earning your customer service brownie points and relieving pressure on your staff.
 In just a few minutes, you can get your point across to clients.
 Why not even make two videos – one to introduce and hook and another explaining features and benefits in-depth.

 - Showcase testimonials.
 Assuming you are doing your job well, recording customer experiences can be a real driving force for your business.
 Short features can be shot with your smartphone or a tablet, or you can invest in a professional to do the honors but the point is – shoot and share those invaluable moments when a client is happy with you and enjoys sharing it with others.
 This type of content is one of the strongest possible endorsements you can get.

 - Stream live events.
-Let your viewers join you as you stream events you host or visit, such as webinars, conferences, concerts, or a grand opening live over the Internet, and offer access to the video on your website afterwards.
+Let your viewers join you as you stream events you host or visit, such as webinars, conferences, concerts, or a grand opening live over the Internet, and offer access to the video on your website afterward.
 Depending on the service you select for doing that, you can have registered viewers pay for access or even offer interactive features, like answering questions from your audience.

-Stay with us for the next installment of this article, where we review ten more reasons to look at video as a business communication tool.
+Stay with us for the next installment of this article, where we review ten more reasons to look at the video as a business communication tool.